Last updated 4/20/2022

 Be patient and plan ahead.
 Don't make the mistake of trying to setup Live Streaming 10 minutes before a game or match.
-Setting up Live Streaming involves many steps so give yourself at least a day to setup and test this feature.

 Be sure to check out the Live Streaming FAQ to help answer some common questions.

 After you have picked a service to use for Live Streaming you must now create an account on that service.

 Make sure your account supports Live Streaming and it is active.
 With YouTube, for example, while you may have an account, you must also activate Live Streaming and this step alone can take 24 hours for approval.

 Free Service Accounts are not usually the best.
 As of this writing, Twitch is by far the best free service to use with ScoreCam.
 It used to be YouTube but, because of policy changes, that is no longer the case.
 I suspect this will eventually be true with Twtich so just be careful when using free services.
 Paid services will be much more reliable.

 |NOTE: If you believe all your live streaming settings are correct and ScoreCam appears to be connected but your live streaming page is showing "Offline", you may want to force close ScoreCam and try again.|

 Once you have verifed Live Streaming is set up for your account, you can now begin the ScoreCam setup process.
 Here is some information about each option ScoreCam supports:

 => How to set up YouTube Live Authentication